lyra-music/lyra/README.md

 devenv up
 ```

-Finally, in a seperate process, run the bot:
+Finally, in a separate process, run the bot:

 ```bash
 cargo run --release